Nate Allen (safety): Professional career

+Pre-draft

-Allen was considered one of the best safety prospects available for the 2010 NFL Draft.
+Allen was considered one of the best safety prospects available for the 2010 NFL draft.

 Philadelphia Eagles

-Allen was drafted by the Philadelphia Eagles in the second round (37th overall) in the 2010 NFL Draft.
+Allen was selected by the Philadelphia Eagles in the second round (37th overall) in the 2010 NFL draft.
 The Eagles traded quarterback Donovan McNabb to the Washington Redskins in exchange for the pick used to select Allen.
 After Marlin Jackson suffered an Achilles tendon rupture during organized team activities, Allen was named the starting free safety going into training camp, replacing the 2009 starter, Sean Jones.
 Allen was signed to a four-year contract on July 27, 2010.

 Allen recorded his first NFL interception against the Green Bay Packers in week 1 of the 2010 season, and he recorded his second interception week 2 against the Detroit Lions.
 He was named the NFL Defensive Rookie of the Month for the month of September.
 He was placed on injured reserve on December 21 due to a torn patellar tendon.

-Allen entered free agency after the 2013 season.
+Allen remained the starter through the 2011 and 2012 seasons, though the linebackers and defensive backs as a whole struggled behind Jim Washburn's "wide-9" technique.
+In 2013, new defensive coordinator Billy Davis moved the team back to a traditional 4-3 defense, and Allen had a career best 82 tackles starting all 16 games.
 He re-signed with the Eagles on a one-year deal.

-Entering 2014, Allen was listed as a starter at safety opposite Malcolm Jenkins.
-Although he led the team with 4 interceptions, the Eagles did not re-sign Allen.
+In 2014, Allen had his best year starting alongside free safety Malcolm Jenkins.
+The Eagles were sixth in the NFL in defensive turnovers, with Allen's four interceptions leading the team.